nginx/unit-docs/source/configuration.rst

       - Filename appended to any URI paths ending with a slash; applies if :samp:`script` is omitted.

-        The default value is :samp:`index.php`.
+        The default is :samp:`index.php`.

     * - :samp:`options`
-      - Object that :ref:`defines <configuration-php-options>` the
+      - Object, :ref:`defines <configuration-php-options>` the
         :file:`php.ini` location and options.

     * - :samp:`targets`
-      - Object that defines application sections with :ref:`custom
+      - Object, defines application sections with :ref:`custom
         <configuration-php-targets>` :samp:`root`, :samp:`script`, and
         :samp:`index` values.

     * - :samp:`script`
-      - Filename of a :samp:`root`-based PHP script that Unit uses to serve all requests to the app.
+      - Filename of a :samp:`root`-based PHP script that serves all requests to the app.

 The :samp:`index` and :samp:`script` options enable two modes of operation: